Governance & Board

 Where did you grow up?

-I grew up in Pittsburgh, Pennsylvania.
-I went to Penn State University and received my degree in Advertising with an emphasis in Public Relations.
-I moved to the DC area in 1999, met my husband and married him in 2001–the rest is history!
+I grew up in Pittsburgh, Pennsylvania, as the oldest of three siblings.
+I attended Penn State University, where I earned a degree in Advertising with an emphasis in Public Relations.
+After college, I moved to the DC area, and Joe and I were married shortly after in 2001.

 Describe a perfect Saturday morning.